plone/documentation/develop/addons/components/genericsetup.rst

 .. note::

     The name that you need, is usually the name of the related xml file, but with the ``.xml`` stripped.
     For the ``catalog.xml`` the import step name is ``catalog``.
     But there are exceptions.

     For the ``types.xml`` and the ``types`` directory, the import step name is ``typeinfo``.

     See the section on `Generic Setup files`_ for a list.

 * http://plone.293351.n2.nabble.com/indexing-of-content-created-by-Generic-Setup-td4454703.html

-Upgrade steps
+Upgrade Steps
 =============

 You can define upgrade steps to run code when someone upgrades your package from version *x* to *y*.

 As an example, let's say that the new version of your.addonpackage defines a *price* field on a content type *MyType* to be a string, but previously (version 1.1 and earlier) it was a float.

 Code that uses this field and assumes it to be a float will break after the upgrade, you'd like to automatically convert existing values for the field to string.

-Obviously, you could do this very quickly in a simple script, but having a GenericSetup upgrade step means non-technical people can do it as well.
+You could do this in a script, but having a GenericSetup upgrade step means non-technical people can do it as well.

-As it turns out, once you have the script, it's easy to put its code in an upgrade step.
+Once you have the script, it's code can be to put in an upgrade step.

-Increment profile version
+Increment Profile Version
 -------------------------

 First increase the number of the version in the ``profiles/default/metadata.xml``.
 This version number should be an integer.

 Package version are different because they add sense like the status of the add-on: is it stable, is it in development, in beta, which branch is it.

 A profile version indicates only that you have to migrate data in the database.

-Add upgrade step
+Add Upgrade Step
 ----------------

 Next we add an upgrade step: